4 actionable ways to build a community while working remote

 Consider scheduling team- or company-wide events specifically designed to foster non-work-related communication.
-For example, at Traction Tools, we’ve implemented something we affectionately call Nerd Talks.
+For example, at Bloom, we’ve implemented something we affectionately call Nerd Talks.
 Nerd Talks occur once per month over Zoom, and each one features a different team member “nerding out” over something that excites them.
 So far, our team members have covered everything from travel tips to painting and basic bartending—with even more to come!

 Nerd Talks help bring us out of our professional shell, and move us into a chilled-out, casual headspace.
 We chat, ask questions and, most importantly, we get inspired by our team members’ passions, bringing us closer together as a team.

 2. Create a “watercooler” chat channel.